ITNovice24/wage-calculator/project1/README.md

  Calculates hourly wages for the week by taking a user input.
 The script will not account for overtime.
 The script will assume weekly wage doesn't change and calculate a monthly wage.
 If the user specifies that their weekly hours changed, the program will only calculate total wages for the weeks worked. :dollar:

  ##**How it runs**
- 1. One calculator is the paycheck_calculator module
+ 1. The calculator is in the paycheck_calculator module

  2. See main.py to run the complete program